Johannes Große

-Johannes Große (born 7 January 1997) is a German field hockey player who plays as a defender or midfielder for Rot-Weiss Köln and German national team.
+Johannes Große (born 7 January 1997) is a German field hockey player who plays as a defender or midfielder for Bundesliga club Club an der Alster and the German national team.

 Club career

 Große grew up in Berlin and started playing hockey at the Zehlendorfer Wespen when he was three years old.
 When he was eighteen years old he left them for Club an der Alster.
 After three seasons in Hamburg he went to Rot-Weiss Köln for the 2018–19 season.
+In March 2024 it was announced he will return to Club an der Alster after the 2023–24 season.

 International career

 Große made his debut for the senior national team in November 2017 against Great Britain.
 In November 2018, he was selected in the Germany squad for the 2018 World Cup.
 He also represented Germany at the 2019 European Championship.
 On 28 May 2021, he was named in the squads for the 2021 EuroHockey Championship and the 2020 Summer Olympics.